Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

         + shapefiles: minimum convex polygons based on filtered observations
     + lakes: North American large bodies of water shapefiles; used to exclude climate data from such areas (see src/data/prep-climate-data.R)
+    + political-boundaries: shapefiles of political boundaries for drawing maps
     + wc2-1: current climate data
 + development: directory for script development
     + data: data for developmental purposes